gopro/labs/docs/log/README.md

 #### Strategy 2: Expose to Protect Highlights (ETTR — Expose To The Right)

-Allow the midtones to fall slightly lower than nominal, keeping highlights from clipping.
-Since the GPLog2 curve is flat in the highlights, even severely bright areas can be recovered if they remain below the digital clip point.
+Allow the mid-tones to fall slightly lower than nominal, keeping highlights from clipping.
+Since the GP-Log2 curve is flat in the highlights, even severely bright areas can be recovered if they remain below the digital clip point.

 **Best for:** High-contrast outdoor scenes, sunlit environments, any scenario where blown highlights are unacceptable (e.g., sky, windows, specular reflections).

-**EV Compensation in the LUT:** A higher positive offset (e.g., +2.0 to +2.5 EV) to restore underexposed midtones.
+**EV Compensation in the LUT:** A higher positive offset (e.g., +2.0 to +2.5 EV) to restore underexposed mid-tones.
 The highlights, which were preserved in the log signal, will now be correctly rendered.

 #### Strategy 3: Expose to Protect Shadows

-Allow the midtones and highlights to sit higher, ensuring shadows are lifted above the noise floor.
+Allow the mid-tones and highlights to sit higher, ensuring shadows are lifted above the noise floor.
 This sacrifices highlight headroom in exchange for cleaner, less noisy shadow detail.

 **Best for:** Night scenes, dimly lit interiors, situations where shadow noise is the primary concern.